 Submission of the Dr. Almon R. (Bud) Smith, RCE, AE Leadership Society nomination form is all that is necessary.
 Nominations must be submitted online.
 NAR staff will contact the association executive being nominated to submit the necessary documentation.
 Self-nominations are not accepted.
 The Recommendations and Recognition Advisory Board believes that "honor seeks the candidate," not the reverse.
 Therefore, politicking and campaigning are strongly discouraged.

-Applications are due annually in April.
+Applications are due on April 12, 2017.
 Selections shall be made by the Recommendations and Recognition Advisory Board during the 2017 Legislative Meetings.
 The names of selected honorees shall be announced at the Association Executives Committee meeting.